House of Cards, credibility gap blunt China annual TV expose

 “I’ve never watched 3.15 but I always hear what’s happened another way,” said Cai Jiejing, 26, a media professional in Shanghai.
 Cai said she watches “House of Cards” and “Big Bang Theory” on online Chinese TV sites Sohu and Youku.

-The country’s active and influential online commentators also rushed to the defense of U.S. smartphone maker Apple when it was criticized on last year’s “3.15” show over its warranty policy in China.
+The country’s active and influential online commentators also rushed to the defence of U.S. smartphone maker Apple when it was criticised on last year’s “3.15” show over its warranty policy in China.

 Some media professionals said CCTV may air a particularly hard-hitting consumer day show to shore up its reputation.
 Colleen Cheng, co-managing director at Ogilvy PR Beijing said food and e-commerce companies were likely targets this year, but cautioned that CCTV was very secretive about its programming.